-If you, as a parent, do not want South Clearfield Elementary to disclose directory information from your child=s education records without your prior written consent, you must notify the school in writing annually.
+If you, as a parent do not want [name of your school] to disclose limited directory information of your child without your prior written consent, you must notify the school in writing annually.

-Parents who believe their rights have been violated may contact the school=s administration or file a complaint with:
+Parents who believe their rights have been violated may contact the school's administration or file a complaint with:

-Family Policy Compliance Office

-U.S. Department of Education

-400 Maryland Avenue, SW Washington, D.C.
-20202-5920 1-800-872-5327

-Informal inquires may be sent to FPCO via the following email address: FERPA@ED.Gov
+Student Privacy Policy Office (SPPO) U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+20202-5920 (202) 260-3887 Informal inquiries may be sent to FPCO via the following email address: FERPA@ED.Gov For additional information please visit the SPPO website at the following address: https://studentprivacy.ed.gov/